auraphp/Aura.Html/README.md

 # Aura.Html

-Provides independent HTML view helpers, including form input helpers, that can be used in any template, view, or presentation system.
+Provides HTML escapers and helpers, including form input helpers, that can be used in any template, view, or presentation system.

 ## Foreword